 Despite Europeans conquering and enslaving each other whites today still occupy positions of racial privilege, even the poorest of whites.
 White privilege is typically invisible to white people because they have been taught not to see it.
 Regardless of whether they want to benefit from it or not it puts them at an advantage.

 Examples of this privilege include the fact that in America a white guy who walks around waving a gun will be reasoned with by police first, a black guy will be typically killed.

 White people don’t see their whiteness or wake up every morning thinking about it but they benefit from it every day.
 You can see the many ways that whites benefit here.

 Slavery lasted for 245 years.
 Europeans went from acknowledging Africa’s greatness to systematically colonising her lands and using propaganda to justify enslaving her people.
 Our history has been whitewashed or destroyed and 500 years later the mud still sticks.

-As former oppressors, Europeans have built systems over time that continue to benefit them.
+As former oppressors, Europeans have built systems over time that continues to benefit them.
 Oppression is built into institutions like government, law and education and power and positions of dominance are given to whites over people of colour.
 White people are backed up by society to be strong social influencers, with greater freedom when it comes to what they do and how and where they do it.

 Now if black people had colonised a large proportion of the planet, written laws, formed governments and institutions that benefited them and enforced their privilege over other races, then yes, blacks could be considered racist.
 But not today!

-Black people can be prejudiced and bigoted, there is no denying that, they are humans after all.
+Black people can be prejudiced and bigoted, there is no denying that.
+They are humans after all.